avahidi/arm-foss/README.rst

 Software
 ========

-The software for the ARM core is found in the sw folder.
+The software is found in the sw folder.
 In its current form all this code does is to toggle the LEDs at a speed you set from the console (press 0 to 9).

 This is used to demonstrate number of things: